ErikKassubek/ADVOCATE/doc_proj/trace/select.md

 - [id]: This field contains the unique id of the select statement
 - [cases]: This field shows a list of the available cases in the select.
 The cases are separated by a ~ symbol.
-The elements are equal to an equivalent channel operation without the `pos` field, except that the fields are separated by a decimapl point (.) instead of a comma. .
+The elements are equal to an equivalent channel operation without the `tPre`, `tPost` and `pos` field, except that the fields are separated by a decimapl point (.) instead of a comma.
 The operations are ordered in the following way: First all send operations, ordered as in the order of the select cases, then all receive operations, again ordered as written in the select cases.
 If a case is on a nil channel, the channel ID is set to *.
 By checking the the `tPre` of those channel operations are